 In some situations, however, the temporary hearing is not scheduled fast enough, or other issues may arise that must be resolved immediately.
 In these situations, where there may be irreparable harm if you must wait weeks or months for a hearing, your attorney can request an expedited hearing or an emergency hearing that allows you to get into court more quickly.

 Emergency hearings are reserved for true emergencies, such as when a child is in danger or a spouse is attempting to conceal marital funds prior to the court issuing an order.

-When requesting an “ordinary” temporary hearing, the motion and notice of hearing must be served on the other party no more than five days before the scheduled hearing.
+When requesting an “ordinary” temporary hearing, the motion and notice of hearing must be served on the other party no less than five days before the scheduled hearing.
 An emergency hearing request, however, can be done ex parte (without notice to the other side) and there is no five-day notice requirement.

 The motion for emergency temporary relief is filed along with a supporting affidavit, summons, complaint, and verification.
 If there is sufficient cause for an emergency hearing, the presiding judge will then schedule the hearing as soon as possible – in some cases, within 24 hours.

 What is an “emergency” for purposes of an emergency hearing in the family court?
 Some examples include:

 - Domestic abuse: Victims of domestic violence can request an emergency hearing to ask the court for an Order of Protection by filing a “Petition for Order of Protection” and checking box “L” on the form.

 - A child is in danger: The family court will schedule an emergency hearing when a child is in danger.
 For example, where a parent is abusing or neglecting a child, a parent has taken the children and intends to flee the jurisdiction with them, or the parent is abusing drugs or alcohol in front of the child.